Preserving Clusters in Error-Bounded Lossy Compression of Scientific Particle Data: Conclusion

 \section{Conclusion}

-We presented a high-performance algorithm that preserves FoF cluster membership under lossy compression by formulating connectivity correction as a constrained optimization problem solved via our projected gradient descent.
-Our implementation leverages GPU parallelism and MPI coordination to handle exascale-class workloads, and experiments on NERSC's Perlmutter demonstrate effective cluster membership restoration across cosmological, molecular dynamics, and fluid dynamics datasets with negligible impact on compression ratio.
-While convergence is guaranteed when violations consist solely of broken links, the common case at moderate error bounds, aggressive bounds increase costs as complex configurations may require hundreds of iterations.
+We presented a correction method that preserves FoF cluster membership queries under error-bounded lossy compression.
+The method formulates cluster preservation as constrained coordinate optimization and uses three constraint-selection modes that exploit connected-component semantics to reduce the enforced pair set.
+Its GPU and distributed-memory implementations work with off-the-shelf base compressors.
+Across cosmology, molecular dynamics, and fluid dynamics datasets, all uncapped runs recover exact cluster membership; with a 100-iteration cap, correction substantially improves ARI, MWM-IoU, and HMF accuracy.
+The best configuration achieves an approximately fourfold higher compression ratio than the same base compressor configured with the tight error bound needed to preserve clustering, while maintaining competitive end-to-end throughput.

 \textbf{Limitations}.
-The correction method is specific to the linking length $b$ specified at compression time; re-analysis with a different $b$ requires reapplying the correction to the base decompressed data.
-At aggressive error bounds ($\xi \geq 10^{-3}$), correction cost can exceed base compression time when vulnerable pair density is high.
-Additionally, the current implementation assumes a non-periodic domain and does not support 6D phase-space finders like Rockstar.
+Each correction stream in our evaluation targets one linking length $b$, so a query at a different $b$ requires a new correction of the base-decompressed data.
+A range of thresholds can be supported by enforcing the union of their selected active pairs, but the additional constraints and metadata reduce compression ratio and throughput.
+At loose relative error bounds ($\xi \geq 10^{-3}$), correction can exceed base-compression time when vulnerable-pair density is high.
+The current implementation also assumes a non-periodic domain and does not support 6D phase-space finders such as Rockstar.

 \textbf{Future works}.
-First, we will extend this correction algorithm to time-evolving datasets, leveraging temporal coherence to reduce the edit footprint.
-Second, we aim to generalize the loss function to phase-space halo finders such as Rockstar.
-Third, we plan to explore integrating the correction directly into the base compressor's transform stage to eliminate the secondary correction log.
+We plan to add periodic-boundary support, exploit temporal coherence in time-evolving datasets to reduce the edit footprint, generalize the loss to phase-space halo finders such as Rockstar, and integrate correction into the base compressor's transform stage to eliminate the separate edit stream.